American Gods by Neil Gaiman

 deGracy had the the lean build and lucent eyes of a hellhound.
 He either couldn’t hide them or didn’t bother.
 Menace rolled off him in a palpable wave that kept the hair at Jaime’s nape pricked uncomfortably.
 He didn’t blink enough.
 He didn’t talk much either, leaving that to Dalton.
 He took deep breaths through his nose and exhaled over his tongue.
 It would have looked ridiculous if Jaime hadn’t known what was happening; the hellhound had a scent and was keeping it on his palate.
 He was hunting.

 “Our papers are in order,” the one who called himself Dalton suggested.
 A dim golden haze expanded from him, like the nimbus around a saint.
 Jamie kept his head down and waited.
 How would Detective Vance, a bull-terrier of a man at the best of times, respond to concentrated faery wiles?
+“Oh aye!
+But we’ve got three dead boys, gents.
+That means even when papers are in order we stick our noses in.
+And we’ll keep stickin’em in until we catch this sick bastard what’s killin’ our little ones.”

 So much for faery wiles.
 Jamie carried a blessed cluster of oak, ash and thorn that his mother swore could fend off the bright folk.
 If he used it to protect Vance and himself, the fey would leave but they would come back later, in secret and in force, to deal with him in the shadows.
 Painfully.
 Jamie resolved not to let that stop him if harm seemed imminent.
 The dead boys deserved any justice he could get for them and Vance was the one heading the investigation.